English for academic purposes (EAP)

 1. Academic Writing Class

-This class runs for seven weeks in autumn term and continues in spring term.
+This class runs for eight weeks in autumn term and is repeated in spring term.

 The main focus is essay writing but the content will be useful for all types of academic work, including dissertation writing.